Guangxi Normal University: Libraries and total collection volume

-Guangxi Normal University contains three main libraries on the Wangcheng, Yucai, and Yanshan campuses, including the library at Yanshan Campus which is the largest library in Guangxi province.
+Guangxi Normal University contains three main libraries on the Wangcheng, Yucai, and Yanshan campuses, including the library at Yanshan Campus which is the largest library in Guangxi autonomous region.
 As of 2016, the total number of physical books in the GXNU libraries surpassed 3,260,000.
 The libraries also maintain access to 2,226,653 electronic books and resources across 82 databases.

 International collaboration

 Guangxi Normal University is known for extensive international collaboration through exchange programs and research collaboration agreements.
-The university is the only institution in Guangxi province designated by the Chinese Ministry of Education as an official "demonstration base" for experimental international student programs; as such, educating international students is an integral part of the GXNU mission.
+The university is the only institution in Guangxi autonomous region designated by the Chinese Ministry of Education as an official "demonstration base" for experimental international student programs; as such, educating international students is an integral part of the GXNU mission.
 Undergraduate, graduate, doctoral, and Chinese language programs sponsor over 1,600 international students on the GXNU campus.

 GXNU is one of a group of Chinese universities which host international students awarded a Chinese Government Scholarship by the Chinese Ministry of Education or a Confucius Institute Scholarship awarded by the Hanban government agency.
 It also receives students awarded the ASEAN Scholarship by the Guangxi provincial government.

 The university has established cooperative programs with over 200 institutions in 40 countries such as Malaysia's Universiti Tunku Abdul Rahman.
 In particular, GXNU is the host institution for three Confucius Institutes, located at Prince of Songkla University in Thailand, State University of Malang in Indonesia, and Hanoi University in neighboring Vietnam.